Avocado Toast with Fresh Tomato & Poached Egg

 (Nutrition information is calculated using an ingredient database and should be considered an estimate.)

-It was my soon-to-be brother-in-law, who’d come home to the LP of Michigan for a visit, who was responsible for introducing the “alligator pear,” which is descriptive because it tends to be shaped like a pear and has green, bumpy skin… like an alligator.
+It was my soon-to-be brother-in-law, who’d come home to the LP (lower peninsula) of Michigan for a visit, who was responsible for introducing the “alligator pear,” which is descriptive because it tends to be shaped like a pear and has green, bumpy skin… like an alligator.

 The eldest brother of my (now) husband had brought fresh Hass avocados from sunny southern California as a treat to share with the family during his visit home.